Patio Roof Ideas That Actually Work in the Okanagan

 Can a patio roof increase my home’s value?

 Yes.
-A well-built patio roof typically adds 60–80% of its cost to your home’s resale value in the Okanagan, and in some cases more.
+A well-built patio roof adds real resale appeal in the Okanagan.
 Covered outdoor living space is a major selling point here—buyers expect it.
-Insulated covers with lighting and railings add the most value because they extend usable living space by 3–4 months per year.
+Solid covers with lighting and railings add the most, because they turn a deck into usable living space for more of the year.

 What patio roof design is best for snow?

-Sloped insulated aluminum panels handle snow best in the Okanagan.
-The slope lets snow slide off naturally, and insulated panels are engineered to carry the weight when it doesn’t.
-We size every cover for your specific snow load zone—Vernon and Lake Country need heavier specs than Penticton.
+Sloped solid aluminum panels handle snow best in the Okanagan.
+The slope lets snow slide off naturally, and solid panels are over-built to carry the weight when it doesn’t.
+We size every cover for where you live—Vernon and Lake Country get built heavier than Penticton.
 Flat roofs work too, but they need beefier beams and a proper drainage system to handle accumulated snow and meltwater.

 Ready to Start Your Project?